NAPLEX® Scoring Guide : Understanding NAPLEX Scores and Results

 What Details Are Provided in the NAPLEX Candidate Performance Report?

-Performance in each area is rated using one of the following descriptors:
+The NABP Candidate Performance Report provides feedback on how the candidate performed across the 5 tested content domains.
+Performance in each area is rated using 1 of the following descriptors:

 How Often Can the NAPLEX Be Taken?

-Individuals who fail the NAPLEX may retake the exam up to five times, contingent upon eligibility determination by the state board of pharmacy.
-That is, some states may allow fewer attempts, but no state allows more than five.
-Candidates are allowed a maximum of three attempts per 12-month period, which will require reapplying and paying the appropriate application fees again.
+Individuals who fail the NAPLEX may retake the exam up to 5 times, contingent upon eligibility determination by the state board of pharmacy.
+That is, some states may allow fewer attempts, but no state allows more than 5.
+Candidates are allowed a maximum of 3 attempts per 12-month period, which will require reapplying and paying the appropriate application fees again.

 Eligibility must be confirmed by the state board of pharmacy to which the candidate is applying.
-The candidate must wait 45 days to reapply—this is the mandatory waiting period set by NABP.
-If a candidate fails all three attempts, they will be required to wait at least 12 months from the first attempt to try again.
+The candidate must wait 45 days before reapplying, the mandatory waiting period set by NABP.
+If a candidate fails all 3 attempts, they must wait at least 12 months from the first attempt before trying again.

 Can a NAPLEX Score Be Transferred?